Australia’s state by state Covid restrictions and coronavirus lockdown rules explained

 Tasmania: yes, up to 250 are allowed in an undivided indoor venue, as long as there are 2 sq m per person.
 Outdoor gathering limits have increased to 1,000.
 Full contact training and full competition sport (contact and non-contact) is allowed, as is sharing equipment, change rooms and other facilities.

-Western Australia – Gyms, health clubs, and indoor sports centres can reopen for up to one person per two square metres.
+Western Australia – Gyms, health clubs, and indoor sports centres can reopen for up to one person per 2 sq m.
 Gyms can operate unstaffed but must undergo regular cleaning.
 Contact sport and training can also recommence, and playgrounds, outdoor gym equipment and skate parks can be used.

-South Australia: gyms, recreation centres, trampoline and play cafes have all reopened.
-Outdoor fitness activities, such as boot camps and personal training sessions, are allowed with density restrictions.
-Community sport and swimming lessons have been cancelled.
+South Australia: indoor play centres, amusement parks and arcades will all remain closed.
+Community or club sports fixtures and trainings, whether indoors or outdoors, will not go ahead, as well as swimming, other than for fitness or rehabilitation.
+However, gyms, recreation centres, trampoline and play cafes have all reopened.
+Outdoor fitness activities, such as boot camps and personal training sessions, are also allowed, with density restrictions in place.

 Northern Territory: gyms, fitness studios and indoor training activities such as Cross Fit are allowed.
 You can also officiate, participate and support team sports, such as football, basketball, soccer and netball.

-ACT: indoor gyms and fitness centres may reopen to up to 100 in an enclosed space, as long as there is only one person in 4 sq m.
-A maximum of 25 are allowed inside a 24-hour gym when unstaffed.
+ACT: indoor gyms and fitness centres are open to up to 100 people in any enclosed space, as long as there is only one person per 4 sq m.
 Full contact training for sport, dance and martial arts, as well as circuit training, is allowed.
-Communal facilities, such as change rooms, can reopen if a risk assessment has been done and a strict cleaning regime has been put in place.
+From 9am 2 December, if businesses and venues want to have more than 25 people across their venue, they can apply the one person per 2 sq m of usable space rule in both indoor and outdoor spaces provided they use the Check In CBR app to collect patron contact details.
+Venues will have until Wednesday 16 December 2020 to register with Check In CBR to meet this requirement.
+The new maximum number of people for each space will be 500.

 Who decides if I am breaking the new laws?